acalcutt/oupes-mega-hass/README.md

 ## How It Works

-Each update cycle (default: every 5 minutes):
+Each update cycle (default: every 1 minute):

 1. HA's Bluetooth scanner finds the `TT` advertisement and provides a `BLEDevice`.
+   If the device hasn't advertised recently, a direct MAC address connection is attempted as a fallback so a single missed scan window doesn't cause a failure.
 2. The coordinator connects via BleakClient.
 3. Waits ~1.8 s (matching Android GATT discovery timing the device expects).
 4. Subscribes to the notify characteristic and sends an 11-packet init sequence.